connecticutCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do I Get Started in a Divorce in Connecticut?

-Before going to court to file a complaint, there is an important requirement that a petitioner must meet under Connecticut laws.
+Before going to court to file a complaint, petitioners are advised to ensure that their filing complies with Connecticut laws.
 Per Conn.
-Gen. Stat. § 46b–44, one or both parties must be permanent residents in Connecticut or established residence for at least twelve months.
+Gen. Stat. § 46b–44, one or both parties must be permanent residents in Connecticut or have an established residence for at least twelve months.
 The state understands this requirement may be impractical in some scenarios, e.g., domestic violence.
 Therefore, it allows a person to initiate a divorce proceeding and request temporary relief pending meeting the residency requirement.
 Also, the law exempts petitioners whose spouses were residents of Connecticut before enlisting in the armed forces.

-The steps for filing a divorce in Connecticut involve:
+The general steps for filing a divorce in Connecticut involve:

-• Court filings: Here, the plaintiff must fill out a set of court forms regarding divorce and file them with the clerk of Superior court.
-These include the divorce complaint and the other documents depending on the circumstances surrounding the divorce.
-The judiciary provides a description of forms to file per case on the family forms section on the webpage.
-Furthermore, the plaintiff must pay the associated filing fees via the payment method accepted by the court and make photocopies of all filings.
+• Court filings: Generally, the plaintiff fills out a set of court forms regarding divorce and files them with the clerk of the Superior Court.
+These include the divorce complaint and the other documents, depending on the divorce's circumstances.
+The judiciary provides a description of forms to file per case on the family forms section of the webpage.
+Furthermore, the plaintiff may need to pay the associated filing fees via the payment method accepted by the court and make photocopies of all filings.

 • Completing service: Known as the Service of Process (SOP), this involves serving the defendant with a copy of the divorce complaint, a summons, and other court documents through a server.
 The server is often a state marshal, the local sheriff, a private process server, or an indifferent party.
-All servers will provide the plaintiff and the court with proof of service.
+Servers also typically need to provide the plaintiff and the court with proof of service.
 If the divorce is uncontested, the defendant may complete an acceptance/waiver form, and the case proceeds to a court hearing.

 • Discovery: Discovery applies in contested divorces, i.e., both parties do not agree on the grounds for divorce.
-Here, both parties must share evidence and information with the other.
+Here, both parties are generally expected to share evidence and information.
 Hoarding information or evidence in a divorce results in court sanctions and may jeopardize the hoarder’s position.

-• Mediation: Mediation also applies to contested divorces, and it is often mandatory before hearing.
-Here, both parties attend mediation sessions to work out disputes such as child custody, support, and alimony, as well as asset and debt division.
+• Mediation: Mediation may sometimes be required before a hearing in contested divorces.
+Both parties attend mediation sessions to resolve disputes such as child custody, support, alimony, and asset and debt division.

-• Going to court: Upon completing the steps above, the plaintiff must schedule a date and time of hearing on the court calendar with the clerk.
+• Going to court: Upon completing the steps above, the plaintiff typically moves to schedule a date and time of hearing on the court calendar with the clerk.
 Most courts allow scheduling over the phone, but in-person scheduling may be necessary.
 Ask the court clerk about this policy when submitting the petition.
 Meanwhile, as mentioned earlier, a person may skip the last two steps and schedule a temporary hearing, where the court issues orders pending the final hearing.
-Also, if both parties agree on all matters, a court hearing is unnecessary.
+Also, a court hearing is unnecessary if both parties agree on all matters.

-How to File for Divorce in Connecticut without a Lawyer?
+How do you File for Divorce in Connecticut without a lawyer?

-Self-represented plaintiffs will also go through the above stages in a divorce filing.
-Nevertheless, there are official resources for self-represented plaintiffs in the self-help section of the judiciary website.
-Furthermore, most district courthouses have court service centers that provide services for self-represented litigants.
-The Connecticut Network for Legal Aid also has several self-help booklets for certain family matters including divorce, child custody, and support.
-Information at law libraries is also helpful.
+Most district courthouses have court service centers that provide services for self-represented litigants.
+The Connecticut Network for Legal Aid also has several self-help booklets for certain family matters, including divorce, child custody, and support.
+Information in law libraries is also helpful.

 How Does Connecticut Divorce Mediation Work?